Thursday, 25 December 2008

 The title track, A Snowflake Fell (And It Felt Like A Kiss)- which is a brilliant title in itself - is beautiful, haunting, and chilling (in the old sense of the word) and sounds just astounding when listened to with just the Christmas lights on and a stiff brandy in the hand.

-You can catch the whole thing here at but this is best heard in full on the included CD and is well worth £10 of anyone's money.
+but this is best heard in full on the included CD and is well worth £10 of anyone's money.

 One for the Christmas list!